joakimk/testbot/README.markdown

 I've seen about 20% faster test runtimes when using Ruby Enterprise Edition.
 You can find it at:
 [http://www.rubyenterpriseedition.com/](http://www.rubyenterpriseedition.com/).

-Add "server_type: git" to testbot.yml and change "server_path" to your git repo to greatly improve startup speed.
-This is probably not practical if you want to run uncommited code, but great for CI servers.

 I'm using a ubuntu based PXE (network-boot) server to run some of our testbots without having to install anything on the computers.
 Adding a new computer is as simple as setting it to